Fees and Tuition

 Veterans Yellow Ribbon Program

 The Master of Engineering program participates in the VA’s Yellow Ribbon Program (YRP).
 Students who believe they qualify for 100% of the Post 9/11 GI Bill benefits (also known as Chapter 33) can be considered.
-The Yellow Ribbon Program provides funding for any gap in tuition and fees not already covered by the VA or other fee-specific award.
-For consideration for YRP funding, please express interest by answering the appropriate questions in the 2015-16 online admissions application.
-For more information contact: James Collins, Assistant Registrar, 123 Sproul Hall, Ph (510) 642-3967.
+The Yellow Ribbon Program provides funding to cover the differential between in-state and out-of-state tuition for VA students who are determined to be non-residents by the UC Berkeley Residence Affairs Unit.
+For consideration for YRP funding, please express interest by answering the appropriate questions in the online admissions application.
+For more information contact: Jay T. Nelson Veteran Benefits 123 Sproul Hall (510)-642-1592.

 The Department of Veteran Affairs (VA) website provides extensive details on the education benefits available to veterans in various statuses, such as vocational/rehabilitation, the Post 9/11 GI Bill, and active duty.